 What do i really mean?

-Now that I have got your attention with that eye catching title, let me expand and qualify it.
+Now that I have got your attention with that eye catching title of a SharePoint Timer Job in SharePoint Designer 2013, let me expand and qualify it.
 So, what I will be doing exactly is

 - Inspecting a List (a Task List actually) for Tasks that are Due and Overdue.